Lomé Peace Agreement: Negotiations

-The RUF wanted a four-year Transitional Government of National Unity to be formed with Sankoh as its vice president.
+The RUF wanted a four-year Transitional Government to be formed with Sankoh as its vice president.
 Berewa conceded some seats for RUF members in the transitional government and that the RUF could form a political party in elections to be held in 2001 but would not grant the vice-presidency.
 Four cabinet posts and four deputy-ministerial positions were eventually granted to the RUF, subject to approval by the Parliament of Sierra Leone, and on the RUF side, on the agreement of senior rebel commander Sam Bockarie, as well as some other field commanders.

 A RUF team headed by People's War Council chairman Soloman Y. B. Rogers returned to Sierra Leone to garner the support of rebel command.
 Bockarie pushed for more seats but rescinded after Charles Taylor intervened.
 Finally, Kabbah and Sankoh signed the agreement in Lomé on 7 July 1999.
 The Parliament unanimously ratified the accord on 16 July.